platformsh/platformsh-docs/sites/platform/src/administration/security/mfa.md

 To access an organization that enforces MFA or any of its projects, you **must** enable MFA on your user account.
+Failure to do so results in forbidden access to the organization from the Console or API, and an [error message](/development/ssh/troubleshoot-ssh.md#mfa-related-error-message) when trying to SSH into its environments.

-To do so, follow these steps:
+To enable MFA on your user account, follow these steps:

 1. In the Console, open the user menu (your name or profile picture).
 2. Click **My profile**